endothermiic/serendipity/README.md

 # serendipity

-personal blog - created with jekyll ; feel free to check out the site (live on gh-pages) [here](https://endothermiic.github.io/serendipity/)
+personal blog - created with jekyll

 more details  coming soon